oasis-tcs/csaf/csaf_2.1/prose/edit/src/distributing.md

 ### Requirement 10: DNS path

-Assuming that the organization's main domain is `domain.tld`, the DNS record `csaf.data.security.domain.tld` SHALL resolve as a web server which serves directly the `provider-metadata.json` according to requirement 7.
+Assuming that the organization's main domain is `domain.tld`, the DNS record `csaf.data.security.domain.tld` SHALL resolve to the IP address of a web server which serves directly the `provider-metadata.json` according to requirement 7.

 > The `domain.tld` is just a placeholder for the organization's main domain.
 > For the organization with the main domain being `example.com`, the necessary DNS record is `csaf.data.security.example.com`.